MetalInMyVeins/MetalInMyVeins/README.md

 In a beautiful world where I have nothing to do, I really would like to:

-- Spend hours writing tons of raw assembly just for fun.
+- Spend hours writing and inspecting tons of raw assembly just for fun.
 - Spend hours building and testing shitty games that no one would play.
+- Scratch my long lasting itch of writing a compiler from scratch.
 - Rice my desktop environment.
 - Perfect my linux.